vitejs/vite/docs/guide/api-vite-environment.md

 One of the objectives of this proposal is to allow users to swap Vite's default SSR environment.
 Out-of-the-box, Vite will use a node environment running on the same process as the server.
 But a user may want to swap it for a workerd environment.

 Vite could expose a `server.ssrEnvironment` so all frameworks can use it and allow them to define what environment type should be used for it.
-Ideally, instead of using `server.nodeModuleRunner`, the example above would be written as:
+Ideally, instead of using `server.ssrModuleRunner`, the example above would be written as:

 ```js
 // 3.
 Load the server entry, with full HMR support.